If you are looking for information on how to start a food blog in India and make money from it, then this is the only guide you will ever need.

 - An Autoresponder Service – Aweber

-- Some Photography tools (You can start with a simple point and shoot camera.
-Even a good Phone camera will do)
+- Some Photography tools (Begin with a simple point-and-shoot camera.
+Even a good Phone camera will do).
+Check out the resources section for more on that.

 - A Complete Plan